timmywil/jquery.minlight/README.md

 # jQuery minLight lightbox plugin

 minLight is meant to create the most common, simple lightboxes that use a customizable fading animation.
+It is also perfectly suited for mobile jQuery projects.

+minLight.min.js (4kb), included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

 ## Loading minLight
-minLight can obviously be included in your js at the end of the body, but minLight also supports AMD for javascript module love.
+minLight can obviously be included with your scripts at the end of the body, but minLight supports AMD for javascript module love.

 With script tags: